artkravchenko/t8on/README.md

 // => How do you do?
 ```

-Configuration is missing here.
-However, it's simple too.
-Read the following **"Usage"** section to learn how to configure and use the library properly.
+Although the library is simple, some details and convenient methods are missing.
+So it's recommended to read the following **"Usage"** section to learn how to configure and to use the library properly.

 ## Usage